 If you are not going to attend May Term and realize you have an excessive amount of DCB dollars, you can arrange to purchase bulk items from the Plaza Market and/or work with the selected service organizations (through Bon Appétit) to donate some (or all) of your excess DCB dollars.
 Remember, DCB dollars have no "actual" cash value and are forfeited at the end of the Spring Semester or at the end of May Term, which ever period of time you are officially noted as not being an enrolled student.

 DCB dollars are not refundable and have no cash value.
 Although DCB dollars will carry over from one semester to the next, including May Term (see above), it is the students responsibility to manage their DCB dollars appropriately.
 All DCB dollars remaining at the end of each academic year are forfeited.
 Students who permanently withdraw from the University forfeit any remaining DCB dollars.
-The effective date of withdrawal will be determined by the date used by Student Life during the Exit Interview.
+The effective date of withdrawal will be determined by the date used by Student Affairs during the Exit Interview and the student's actual move out date from university property.

 Sorry, but no. The student I.D. card with your photo on it is for your use only to access your personal meal plan.
 A friend may not borrow or use it, as meal plan access is simply not transferable.
 So, if the photo doesn't come close to looking like you, the cashier will have to keep it.
 We encourage you to use your meal card to treat a friend but you must be present to do so.